 For the UE which supports ProSe in an operating band as specified in Section 5.5D and is configured with (and can transmit on) only PCell, and the UE also supports a E-UTRA downlink inter-band carrier aggregation configuration in Table 7.3.1-1A or Table 7.3.1-1B, the minimum requirement for reference sensitivity in Table 7.3.1D-1 and Table 7.3.1D-2 shall be increased by the amount given in ΔRIB,c in Table 7.3.1-1A and Table 7.3.1-1B for the corresponding E-UTRA ProSe band.

+For CA_2A-4A and CA_1A-28A with D2D on one component carrier, the reference sensitivity requirements of legacy CA shall apply as defined in section 7.3.1A.
+The ΔRIB,c of Table 7.3.1-1A shall apply and the requirements of section 7.3.1D shall apply to the D2D component carrier.